hbstack/site/content/docs/advanced/html/index.en.md

 - [Footer's hooks]({{< relref "modules/footer/overview#hooks" >}}).
 - [Blog's hooks]({{< relref "modules/blog/hooks" >}}).
 - [Docs's hooks]({{< relref "modules/docs#hooks" >}}).
-- You can find more on our documentations.
+- You can find more on our documentation.

 In this example, the `body-begin` hook is the hook we're looking for.